Hypertelorism: Complications from surgery

-As with almost every kind of surgery, the main complications in both treatments of hypertelorism include excessive bleeding, risk of infection and CSF leaks and dural fistulas.
+As with most surgeries, the main complications in both treatments of hypertelorism include excessive bleeding, risk of infection, CSF leaks, and dural fistulas.
 Infections and leaks can be prevented by giving perioperative antibiotics and identifying and closing of any dural tears.
-The risk of significant bleeding can be prevented by meticulous technique and blood loss is compensated by transfusions.
+The risk of significant bleeding can be prevented by meticulous technique, and blood loss can be compensated for with transfusions.
 Blood loss can also be reduced by giving hypotensive anesthesia.
 Major eye injuries, including blindness, are rarely seen.
 Visual disturbances can occur due to the eye muscle imbalance after orbital mobilization.
 Ptosis and diplopia can also occur postoperatively, but this usually self-corrects.
-A quite difficult problem to correct postoperatively is canthal drift, which can be managed best by carefully preserving the canthal tendon attachments as much as possible.
+A complication that poses a challenge to correct postoperatively is canthal drift, which can be managed best by carefully preserving the canthal tendon attachments as much as possible.
 Despite the extensiveness in these procedures, mortality is rarely seen in operative correction of hypertelorism.